shibbybird/eazy-ci/README.md

 ```

 ## Build Environment
 This is an agnostic tool, but special build environment caching is supported for some build environments.
 This works through volume mounting to your home directory in the ~/.eazy directory.
 Feel free to contribute more build environment caches so that development and building can be faster.
-On the docket is sbt, maven, and go.
+On the docket is maven, and go.

 ### Build Environment Cache Support List:
 - gradle
+- sbt

 ## Example Projects: